Creating Futures Justice Program Manager

 • Do you want to contribute to healing and wellbeing and advocate for systemic change?

-• Do you want to join a passionate, diverse team in a fast paced environment where you will have opportunities for development and be supported culturally?
+• Do you want to join a passionate, diverse team in a fast paced environment where you will have opportunities for development?

 About Weave Youth & Community Services:

-Located in Inner Sydney (on unceded Gadigal and Bidjigal Land), Weave Youth & Community Services is a place-based community organisation that has been delivering a range of community programs and services developed with and for the community for over 45 years.
+Weave Youth & Community Services is a place-based community organisation located in Inner Sydney (on unceded Gadigal and Bidjigal Land), that has been delivering a range of community programs and services developed with and for the community for 47 years.
 Weave’s purpose is to empower people to change their lives, and healing is at the centre of our work.

-Weave’s Creating Futures Justice Program supports Aboriginal people aged 10 – 30 (living in, or with a strong connection to, the City of Sydney LGA) who are in contact with the criminal justice system to transition from custody to community and live contributing, fulfilling lives.
-This change is brought about through a strengths based, client led, trauma informed, culturally safe, wrap around case management model delivered within an Aboriginal Healing Framework
+Weave’s Creating Futures Justice Program supports Aboriginal people aged 10 – 30 who are in contact with the criminal justice system to transition from custody to community and live contributing, fulfilling lives.
+This change is brought about through a strengths based, client led, trauma informed, wrap around case management model delivered within an Aboriginal Healing Framework

 Creating Futures also provides intensive support for young people on bail, on community orders or through court diversion.
 It provides court support and advocacy, and holistic, wraparound casework support tailored to the needs and goals of each client.
 91% of Creating Futures clients are Aboriginal and/or Torres Strait Islander people.
 Creating Futures also provides wrap around case management support for some participants of the Walama List at the District Court.